"Capri Blue Grotto - having such a reputation, it is only natural that cruise visitors to Naples and Capri wish to visit this amazing natural cave..."

 Capri Blue Grotto, as beautiful a place as it is, isn’t the only thing you should be focused on when visiting the isle of Capri.
 On the contrary… if you are visiting for the first time, we would suggest you focus on the town of Capri and its attractions, charm and atmosphere.

 If this is your second time visit to the island or you’re dedicating the whole day to Capri and you still decide to take a tour to the Blue Grotto, here’s a few instructions…

-- Once at the landing of the Capri Blue Grotto, you will be dispatched into smaller row boats that take 2-3 people maximum.
+Once at the landing of the Capri Blue Grotto, you will be dispatched into smaller row boats operated by a different company that take 2-3 people maximum.

-- If you still decide to plan a visit to the Capri Blue Grotto, have fun, otherwise… enjoy your day in Capri town!
+If you still decide to plan a visit to the Capri Blue Grotto on your own, have fun, otherwise… enjoy your day in Capri town!